ETcodehome/MapPainting/README.md

 The plugin is currently being updated from a local branch that has been in use for a number of years back into alignment with the source branch.
 I would recommend waiting for a formal release rather than using it in its current state.

-# Branch Philosophy
-Produce a Minecraft plugin for painting on maps inside the game.
-Do what it does well and remove feature creep that is distracting from the plugins core promise.
-In line with this, a lot of features that distracted from map painting have been stripped from this branch.

 # Configuration
 Config.yml in MapPainting plugin folder.
 Values fairly obvious.